 BDP R6G is a borondipyrromethene dye which is specially tuned to match excitation and emission channels of the classical rhodamine 6G dye.
 BDP R6G possesses a high extinction coefficient, and excellent quantum yield.
 The fluorophore is ideal for various labeling applications.

 Borondipyrromethene fluorophore with absorption and emission spectra similar to TAMRA, but much brighter, and very photostable.

 BDP 581/591 is a relatively hydrophobic borondipyrromethene fluorophore that can be used to probe reactive oxygen species (ROS), or as a fluorescence polarization tracer.
-It has high brightness, significant two photon cross-sections, and relatively long fluorescence lifetime.
+It features high brightness, a significant two photon cross-section, and a relatively long fluorescence lifetime.

 Borondipyrromethene dye for ROX/Texas Red channel.

 BDP 630/650 is a bright and photostable far red fluorophore.
-It possesses narrow absorption and emission peaks, high extinction coefficient and quantum yield.
+It possesses narrow absorption and emission peaks as well as high extinction coefficient and quantum yield.
 Its relatively long excited state lifetime makes it ideal for two photon experiments, and for fluorescence polarization assays.

 Traditional fluorescein (FAM) fluorophore - universal dye useful for various applications, compatible with most of existing fluorescent instruments.
 All products are available as pure 5- or 6-isomers.

 Rhodamine 6G is a traditional dye that has a long history of use in qPCR and other applications, mainly in the nucleic acid field.

 Tetramethylrhodamine (TMR, TAMRA) fluorophore is a traditional rhodamine dye which forms a FRET pair with fluorescein.